DAIKOWT 1006

 Description

-This wire rod provides resistance to many forms of chemical and mechanical degradation over a wide temperature range.
-It bonds well with all weldable grade steels, including stainless.
-Suitable for coatings resistant to wear combined with corrosion and oxidation up to 900 ° C. It is used to surface valves and valve seats, hot shear blades, cold and hot forming rolls, equipment for handling hot steel and for applications in a very wide range of industries including petrochemical, steel, cement, marine and power generation.
+This solid rod provides resistance to many forms of chemical and mechanical degradation over a wide range of temperatures.
+It bonds well to weldable steels of all grades, including stainless steel.
+Suitable for wear-resistant coatings as well as corrosion and oxidation up to 900°C. Used for overlaying valves and valve seats, hot cutting blades, hot and cold forming rolls, hot steel handling equipment, and applications in a wide range of industries, including petrochemical, steel, cement, marine environments, and power generation.

 Specifications